danraskin/danraskin/README.md

 ◁◁◁ Interests: ▷▷▷
   - electronic music
-  - sci-fiction
+  - science fiction-type literature
   - ecology
   - history

 ◁◁◁ Aspirations: ▷▷▷
-  - Acquiring "computer skills."
+  - Acquiring and developing 'computer skills.'
   - Decoupling technology from mass-engineered rapid dopamine cycling experiments and the general commodification of life.
 Is is the possible?

 ### Portfolio